mxbi/mlcrate/README.md

 *Returns:*
 `models` -- a list of trained xgboost.Booster objects
 `p_train` -- Out-of-fold training set predictions (shaped like y_train)
-`p_test` -- Mean of test set predictions from the models
+`p_test` -- Mean of test set predictions from the models.
+Returns None if 'x_test' was not provided.
 `imps` -- dict with \{feature: importance\} pairs representing the sum feature importance from all the models.